LukeRoss00/gta5-real-mod/README.md

 For my previous [VR conversion](https://github.com/LukeRoss00/nolf2-real-mod/releases) of No One Lives Forever 2, a game that offered no native gamepad support because it was developed before gamepads became common for gaming PCs, I had to come up with custom bindings for the many controls needed.
 GTA V is way more advanced in that regard, and it will support basically every kind of controller that you throw at it.
 I have played every mission and activity from "New game" to 100% completion with all Gold medals, fully in VR, using an Xbox One gamepad.
 There are no special commands needed for VR, apart from the headshake gesture described below to recenter the headset view.
 Keyboard and mouse will perhaps feel less immersive (the controller vibration does wonders to make you feel like you're actually driving on bumpy roads), but they will also allow you to bring the game to completion.
 Also, many people are having lots of fun using steering wheels with https://www.gta5-mods.com/scripts/manual-transmission-ikt!!

 Oculus Touch controllers (or similar tracked controllers for other systems), however, are NOT supported.
 There was another mod out there that made them somewhat usable by removing your in-game character's body, but it's not something I'm personally interested in doing, for various reasons:
-1. GTA V needs all the buttons you can find on a controller, while Oculus Touch sadly lacks the D-Pad;
+1. GTA V needs all the buttons you can find on a controller, while Oculus Touch sadly lacks a D-Pad;
 2. GTA V is a *long* game, and since the main focus for this mod is being able to complete 100% of the game in VR and to leisurely admire the beautiful and incredibly complex world that Rockstar created, you need to be able to play seated and without holding your arms out in front of you for hours on end.
 Mimicking a real gun with the Touch controllers can be great fun for a short time, I know, but there is no shortage of gallery shooters to play if that's your bread and butter;
 3. perhaps most importantly, both NOLF2 and GTA V were built and designed with traditional FPS aiming in mind.
 I'm much more interested in preserving the original charm of the games as they were intended to be played, with beautiful animations and precise aiming, than I am in drawing a disembodied, floating gun in the air and perhaps tacking a laser pointer onto it in order to make some sort of aiming possible.